 Here are some of the top universities that offer highly regarded programs in logistics.

-Best 10 Logistics Degree Programs in 2021
+Best 10 Logistics Degree Programs

 Massachusetts’s Institute of Technology’s Center for Transportation and Logistics is considered one of the top schools in the world.
 Dual degrees can include economics, mathematics, and supply chain management.